Brink Productions began in 1996 when seven young actors identified a gap in the cultural life of South Australia.

 In 2004 Chris Drummond was appointed Artistic Director, bringing a vision to create original theatre through collaboration with artists from different disciplines and backgrounds.
 His productions at Brink have been presented by most major theatre companies in Australia.

 In 2008 Brink staged the world premiere of When the Rain Stops Falling by Andrew Bovell, in collaboration with visual artist Hossein Valamanesh, at the Adelaide Festival of Arts.
 Brink toured the original production nationally in 2009/10 and the play has gone on to have countless new productions around the world.
 In 2018 Brink staged its acclaimed adaptation of Memorial by Alice Oswald at the Adelaide and Brisbane Festivals and Barbican, London as part of the worldwide Centenary of Armistice commemorations.
 That same year The Aspirations of Daise Morrow (an adaptation of Patrick White’s Down at the Dump) toured nationally and internationally with sell out seasons at the Galway Festival and 5-star reviews in Edinburgh.

-Brink’s commissioned plays have entered the canon and school curricula, are the subject of PhDs and have been published in Australia and overseas.
+Brink’s plays have entered the canon and school curricula, are the subject of PhDs and have been published here and overseas.
 A number of Brink’s plays have also received new productions from companies including the Almeida, the Lincoln Center, Teatro Español, Tim Robbins’ The Actors’ Gang, Black Swan Theatre Company and Tasmania Performs.
-Chris Drummond is increasingly invited into training facilities nationally to share his process with the next generation of theatre makers.
+Additionally, Chris is increasingly invited into training facilities such as NIDA, Flinders University and AC Arts to share his process with the next generation of theatre makers.